dareen-ghoniem/SmashBurgerWebsite_Testing/README.md

 ├── Mocks/
 │   └── BurgerPictureMockUp.spec.ts

+in Addition to Screanshot for BurgerPictureMockUp.spec.ts test results after changing the burger photos

 **Note:**
 At the beginning of the project (inside Test_Data.ts), you will find the global TestTimeOut configuration.
 This parameter controls the default timeout for all test cases, and is currently set to: